blackflux/object-scan/test/readme/README.template.md

 Can be used to do processing as matching keys are traversed.

 Invoked in same order as matches would appear in result.

+For more information on invocation order, please refer to Section `Traversal Order`.

 This method is conceptually similar to [Array.filter()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter).